coderefinery/presentations/sustainability-phase.md

 - Coordination of CodeRefinery and the Carpentries workshops and events
 - .emph[Carpentries Regional Coordinator]
+  - RC setup has changed: volunteer based and elected by the community
 - Community building and outreach

 ---